ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

 ### Data Organization
-The dataset contains 6 separate tables with 75873 observations and 13 Attributes in all.
+The dataset contains 6 separate tables with 75873 observations in all.

 The Query below shows the total number of observations / rows in each table.